-The amount, quality, and diversity of available instream fisheries habitat range from fair to excellent within the Pewaukee River watershed based upon results of the QHEI that incorporates all of the dimensions described below and shown in Table IV-2.
-The Pewaukee-1, -2, -4, and -5 reaches contained the highest quality habitat with QHEI scores that ranged from fair to excellent.
+The amount, quality, and diversity of available instream fisheries habitat range from fair to excellent within the Pewaukee River watershed based upon results of the QHEI that incorporates all of the dimensions described below and shown in Table 14.
+The Pewaukee-1, 2, 4, and 5 reaches contained the highest quality habitat with QHEI scores that ranged from fair to excellent.
 The Pewaukee-3 reach and Pewaukee Lake Outlet QHEI scores ranged from fair to good, mostly due to the combination of channelization and limited riparian buffers within a highly urban area.
-Although only the lower portion or about one mile was assessed for Meadowbrook Creek, Coco Creek, and the CTH JJ Tributary systems, these reaches contained QHEI scores that ranged from poor-fair, fair-good, and fair-excellent, respectively.
-It is important to note that the lowest habitat scores in all cases were associated with the modified sections of streams that were highly channelized.
-Although the stream continues to recover from the past channelization, it is clear that the channelized segments continue to limit habitat quality and will not likely recover on their own without more intensive intervention.
+Although only the lower portion, or about one mile, was assessed for Meadowbrook Creek, Coco Creek, and the CTH JJ Tributary systems, these reaches had QHEI scores in all cases were associated with the modified sections of streams that were highly channelized.
+Although the streams continue to recover from past channelization, it is clear that the channelized segments continue to limit habitat quality and will not likely recover on their own without more intensive intervention.

-The overall distribution of instream habitat types as characterized by pools (deep water and slower water velocities), riffles (shallow water, large substrates, and higher water velocities), and runs (intermediate depth and water velocities) are shown on Map IV-3.
+The overall distribution of instream habitat types as characterized by pools (deep water and slower water velocities), riffles (shallow water, large substrates, and higher water velocities), and runs (intermediate depth and water velocities) are shown on Map 22.
 Pool, riffle, and run habitat units are the fundamental instream features upon which the entire QHEI is based to determine overall habitat quality within the Pewaukee River watershed.
-The quality of habitat scores within the QHEI is predicated upon the presence and distribution of these discrete habitat types and their associated cover types, such as woody debris, undercut banks, boulders and other substrates, submergent and emergent macrophyte vegetation, and overhanging riparian vegetation.
-As shown in Table IV-2 and Map IV-3 the diversity of the pool and riffle structure (i.e., number of pools compared to the number of riffles) is very poor in the middle reaches (Pewaukee-2,-3, and -4) of the Pewaukee River.
-In fact, there were only two riffles found in each of the Pewaukee-2 and -3 reaches.
+The quality of habitat scores within the QHEI is predicated upon the presence and distribution of these discrete habitat types and their associated cover types, such as woody debris, undercut banks, boulders, and other substrates, submergent and emergent macrophyte vegetation, and overhanging riparian vegetation.
+As shown in Table 14 and Map 22, the diversity of the pool and riffle structure (i.e., number of pools compared to the number of riffles) is very poor in the middle reaches (Pewaukee-2,-3, and -4) of the Pewaukee River.
+In fact, only two riffles were found in each of the Pewaukee-2 and -3 reaches.
 Thus, riffle habitat availability is limited within these reaches.
 In contrast, the pool and riffle distribution is more balanced in the upstream Pewaukee-5 and downstream Pewaukee-1 reaches of the watershed.

 In addition, several high-quality riffles were observed in the CTH JJ Tributary.
-Although this tributary does not provide as much discharge to the Pewaukee River compared to the Pewaukee Lake Outlet, it is a perennial tributary that was observed to be discharging throughout the drought of 2012.
-The mean width for this tributary was 8.3 feet and mean depths ranged from about 0.5 foot to more than 2.0 feet for the lower portion of this system to the confluence with the Pewaukee River.
-Figure IV-11 shows the relationship between water depth, sediment depth, and dominant substrate changes that show major changes or shifts in one or more of these physical characteristics due to past stream channelization in the upper portion of this reach where flocculent sediments accumulate.
-However, the lower section of this reach, downstream of the CTH JJ road crossing, contain a high proportion of gravel and cobble and in some cases boulder substrates, which were associated with the highest QHEI scores.
+Although this tributary does not provide as much flow to the Pewaukee River as does the Pewaukee Lake Outlet, it is a perennial tributary that was observed to be flowing throughout the drought of 2012.
+The mean width for this tributary was 8.3 feet; mean depths ranged from about 0.5 foot to more than 2.0 feet for the lower portion of this system to the confluence with the Pewaukee River.
+Figure 37 shows the relationship between water depth, sediment depth, and dominant substrate changes that show major changes or shifts in one or more of these physical characteristics due to past stream channelization in the upper portion of this reach where unconsolidated sediments accumulate.
+However, the lower section of this reach, downstream of the CTH JJ road crossing, contains a high proportion of gravel and cobble and in some cases boulder substrates, which were associated with the highest QHEI scores.